-- 10.1 The tenant shall pay a monthly advance on the costs of the provision of objects and services.
-At the end of each financial year, the landlord will provide the tenant with an overview of the costs of the objects and services provided, from which the composition of the compensation charged to the tenant will appear. - Differences between costs incurred and the compensations paid as advances by the tenant will thereby be settled by the landlord with the tenant, unless it concerns a fixed non-deductible fee, such as a fund set up by the landlord or fees for movable property (such as furnishings) made available.
-In that case, the advance paid by the tenant is equal to the final settlement and no settlement takes place.
-With regard to such funds, the advance paid by the tenant will be put on a par with the final settlement; consequently, there will be no settlement. - 10.2 The monthly advance applicable between the landlord and the tenant may only be increased as from the first month following the month in which the overview referred to in Article 10.1 was provided, subject to a further agreement concluded between the parties.
-The increase will be determined by the landlord on the basis of the actual costs appearing from said overview.
-The tenant is obliged to pay the increase determined by the landlord in this manner.
-If the tenant cannot agree with the increase in the advance payment, he has the right to terminate the rental agreement. - 10.3 If the landlord wishes to change the package of the provisions of object or services referred to in Article 10.1 and 10.2 the method of calculation thereof or wishes to make another change with regard to the provisions of object or services, the tenant will be bound by such change, provided that it is reasonable and, if the change relates to objects or services which can only be provided to a number of tenants together, at least 55% of those tenants have agreed to it.
-A tenant who has not agreed to the change, may demand a court decision as to the reasonableness of the proposal within eight weeks from the written notification from the landlord that agreement has been reached with at least 55% of the tenants.
+- 10.1 The Tenant shall pay a monthly advance on the costs of the provision of objects and services.
+At the end of each financial year, the Landlord will provide the Tenant with an overview of the costs of the objects and services provided, from which the composition of the compensation charged to the Tenant will appear.
+Differences between costs incurred and the compensations paid in advance by the Tenant will thereby be settled by the Landlord with the Tenant, unless it concerns a fixed non-deductible fee, such as a fund set up by the Landlord or fees for movable property (such as furnishings) made available.
+In that case, the advance payment made by the Tenant is equal to the final settlement and no settlement takes place.
+With regard to such funds, the advance payment made by the Tenant will be put on a par with the final settlement; consequently, there will be no settlement. - 10.2 The monthly advance payment applicable between the Landlord and the Tenant may only be increased as from the first month following the month in which the overview referred to in Article 10.1 was provided, subject to a further agreement concluded between the parties.
+The increase will be determined by the Landlord on the basis of the actual costs appearing from said overview.
+The Tenant is obliged to pay the increase determined by the Landlord in this manner.
+If the Tenant cannot agree with the increase in the advance payment, he has the right to terminate the rental agreement. - 10.3 If the Landlord wishes to change the package of the provisions of objects and services referred to in Article 10.1 and 10.2, the Tenant will be bound by such change, provided that it is reasonable and, if the change relates to objects or services which can only be provided to a number of Tenants together, at least 70% of those Tenants have agreed to it.
+A Tenant who has not agreed to the change, may demand a court decision as to the reasonableness of the proposal within eight weeks from the written notification from the Landlord that agreement has been reached with at least 70% of the Tenants.
 Article 9.4 applies mutatis mutandis.